ajmyyra/domainsocket/README.md

 }
 ```

-You might also want to remove all files containing 'debug'.
-They're useful for debugging, not so much for production.

 3) Run server.js under your favorite daemon (m2, forever, plain /usr/bin/node, whatever works for you best)

 4) Create a websocket from your website using W3C sockets ( ws = new WebSocket('wss://your-websocket-server-address:8080/', 'echo-protocol'); ) and start using the service.
 More info at http://codular.com/node-web-sockets .